Photo courtesy of the West Pittston Historical Society

 Ice Jams - 1904 and 2018

 West Pittston has previously experienced flooding due to ice jams during the winter months.
-Ice jams occur when temperatures drop below freezing and ice forms, the ice flows until it reaches a barrier and a blockage forms.
+Ice jams occur when temperatures drop below freezing and ice forms, the ice flows until it reaches a barrier and a blockage is created.
 Ice jams can lead to localized flooding in areas located behind ice blockages.
 When an ice jam forms, flood waters rise rapidly and flood forecasting becomes difficult.

 On March 7, 1904, Susquehanna River waters rose several feet over a 30 minute period of time and within 48 hours the flood waters receded.
 As the ice jam broke free and flow resumed, huge ice chunks were deposited along the banks of the Susquehanna.